Skip to content Skip to sidebar Skip to footer

 In a session moderated by Beatriz Mar Meza, the ALBA Program (EsSalud) was presented as a model for integrated geriatric care.
 Daniela Rossini (IMPACT SALUD) shared mapping research on the "patient journey"—tracing the path of dementia patients from initial symptoms to continuous care.
 The study highlighted systemic gaps and areas for improvement.
 Rosaestela Gómez, a caregiver and activist co-leading Nietos Itinerantes, shared her powerful story—reminding attendees that caregiving is also a form of resistance and that caregivers need support, recognition, and tools.

-Matías Vega Norell, IMPACT SALUD’s Communications Lead, proposed concrete actions: the ILUMINA webinar series, the #ConoceaMartha campaign, and an Alzheimer’s awareness walk.
+Matías Vega Norell, Communications Lead for IMPACT SALUD, proposed concrete actions: the ILUMINA webinar series, the #MeetMartha awareness campaign, and a walk to raise visibility for Alzheimer's and brain health.

 The day concluded with an invitation to collaborate with the proposed initiatives.
 You can click this link to explore ways to participate and support these efforts.